 CAUTION developmental and cognitive outcome may be worse in children with uncontrolled seizures in early life, especially if epileptic spasms or generalized seizure types appear, therefore proactive seizure control is important in these patients.

-CAUTION as epilepsy surgery is expected to be associated with a high chance of permanent seizure freedom, this should be pursued in a timely fashion if seizures are uncontrolled with medication, if there are emerging developmental, cognitive or psychiatric impairments, or if generalized seizure types are seen.
+CAUTION as epilepsy surgery is expected to be associated with a high chance of permanent seizure freedom, this should be pursued in a timely fashion if seizures are uncontrolled with medication, if there are emerging developmental, cognitive or psychiatric impairments, or if epileptic spasms or generalized seizure types are seen.